Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 The box model describes how everything is sized on the CSS.

-The Box Model applies to all **block** eleemnts.
+The Box Model applies to all **block** elements.
 Looking at any element on a page it will either display as inline or block.

 Think of inline elements like words in a block of text.
-They flow left to right and wrap when they reach the extent of their container.
+The flow is left to right and wrap when they reach the extent of their container.

 Block elements stack one on top of the previous.
-You can set thew width and height of a block element.
+You can set the width and height of a block element.

 Block elements should always contain inline elements.
 Not the other way around!

 Try this on the Zen Garden Page.
 The following sets a style for all anchor tags on a page.
-The anchor tag displays as inline be default!
+The anchor tag displays as inline by default!

 ```CSS
 a {